PombertLab/SYNY/README.md

 #### Circos plots

-If [Circos](https://circos.ca/) is invoked from the command line (with `--circos`), the corresponding plots will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and from the genome alignments computed with minimap2 (`.mmap.`), unless these alignments are skipped with the `--no_map` option.
+If [Circos](https://circos.ca/) is invoked from the command line (with `--circos`), the corresponding plots (concatenated and/or pairwise) will be generated from the protein clusters identified with SYNY (e.g. `.gap_0.`) and from the genome alignments computed with minimap2 (`.mmap.`), unless these alignments are skipped with the `--no_map` option.
 Two circos plots will be generated for each approach, `.normal` and `.inverted`.
 In the inverted plots, the contigs/chromosomes from the queried genomes are plotted in a reversed order, from last to first.

 ##### Example of an image generated with Circos and SYNY from shared proteins clusters:
 <p align="left">